2010s: Animated films

 Disney, Pixar, DreamWorks, Illumination, and Sony Pictures Animation have dominated the animated films market and have also gained popularity in this decade.
-The highest-grossing and critically successful franchises included Frozen, How to Train Your Dragon, The Lego Movie, Despicable Me and Toy Story sequels.
-Other critically and/or commercially successful films released in this decade included Spider-Man: Into the Spider-Verse, Inside Out, Coco, Zootopia, Song of the Sea, Ernest & Celestine, Megamind, Moana, Brave, Wreck-It Ralph, Big Hero 6, The Boss Baby, The Illusionist, Loving Vincent, Klaus, ParaNorman, Hair Love, Kubo and the Two Strings, In a Heartbeat, My Life as a Courgette, Song of the sea, The Red Turtle, Shaun the Sheep Movie, and Isle of Dogs.
+The highest-grossing and critically successful franchises included Frozen, How to Train Your Dragon, Hotel Transylvania, The Lego Movie, Kung Fu Panda, Despicable Me, Tinker Bell and Toy Story sequels.
+Other critically and/or commercially successful films released in this decade included Spider-Man: Into the Spider-Verse, Inside Out, Tangled, Coco, Zootopia, Song of the Sea, Ernest & Celestine, Megamind, Moana, Brave, Wreck-It Ralph, Big Hero 6, The Boss Baby, The Illusionist, Loving Vincent, Klaus, ParaNorman, Hair Love, Kubo and the Two Strings, In a Heartbeat, My Life as a Courgette, The Red Turtle, Shaun the Sheep Movie, and Isle of Dogs.

 Other films/genres

 The 2010s saw the release of many Disney live-action remakes based on Disney animated movies: Alice in Wonderland and its sequel Alice Through the Looking Glass, The Sorcerer's Apprentice, Maleficent and its sequel Maleficent: Mistress of Evil, Cinderella, The Jungle Book, The Lion King, Beauty and the Beast, Aladdin, and Christopher Robin.
 Many of these movies were met with mixed reviews from critics and audiences but were financially successful at the box office, especially The Lion King which grossed over $1.6 billion and became the 7th-highest-grossing film of all time as well as the 2nd-highest-grossing film of 2019.

 Disney also produced many live action films based on their theme park attractions and on other existing IP.
-This included movies like Tomorrowland, A Wrinkle In Time, Into The Woods, John Carter, The Sorcerer's Apprentice and The Lone Ranger.
+This included movies like Tomorrowland, A Wrinkle In Time, Into the Woods, John Carter, The Sorcerer's Apprentice and The Lone Ranger.
 Most of these films received mixed responses from critics audiences and were generally unsuccessful at the box office, though in retrospect some of these films (particularly Tomorrowland) have come to be viewed as "emerging cult films".

 Disney Channel's Descendants franchise garnered popularity and high viewership with its first three films during the decade along with releasing a short animated series Wicked World.
 Halloween costumes of the characters also became one of the most searched costumes every year since the release of the first film.